dciabrin/ngdevkit/README.md

     # the remaining packages are only requred for the examples
     apt-get install pkg-config autoconf zip imagemagick sox libsox-fmt-mp3

+If you are running a Fedora distribution, pre-built packages are available in COPR, and can be installed with the following commands:

+    dnf copr enable dciabrin/ngdevkit
+    dnf install ngdevkit ngdevkit-gngeo
+    # the remaining packages are only requred for the examples
+    dnf install install pkg-config autoconf zip ImageMagick sox

 #### macOS

 If you are running on macOS, you can install [brew][brew]